eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 				- regulatory compliance
 		* learning management systems, LMS
 	- 3+ years' experience with enterprise level data integration working with multiple systems simultaneously; Including extracting data utilizing API integration from a variety of platforms, performing data mapping, data transformation, and loading data to the target system
 + skill set:
+	- Throughout the year, instructors will work on lecturing the course, curriculum development for new and existing courses, hosting office hours, managing a Teaching Assistant, assist with marketing, and others on an hourly basis.
+	- Leading course discussions
+	- Providing personalized support to students
+	- Managing a Teaching Assistant
+	- Hosting office hours
+	- Improving the quality of our curriculum
+	- Participating in course marketing activities
+	- Is a data scientist with outstanding knowledge of and experience in Python, Calculus, Linear Algebra, Probability, Statistics and various Data Science concepts and algorithms which include supervised and unsupervised learning, dimensionality reduction, exploratory data analysis, and programming best practices
+	- Is equally passionate about data science and teaching
+	- Strong communication skills
+	- Preferably has teaching experience alongside data science
+	- Approaches problems with a design perspective
++ skill set:
 	- BLAH.
 + skill set: